nathanhoward25/Latin-101/hw7.md

 6. Pronoun Identification: se (accusative)

 Translation: Achelous changed himself into different forms at the river.
-He fought Hercules on account of the marriage with Deianira, and he turned himself into a bull.
+He fought Hercules on account of Deianira's marriage, and he turned himself into a bull.